Clewsy/ncbu/README.md

 	clewsy/ncbu
 ```

-However, this backup method is intended to be implemented with a docker-compose.yml file wherein containers are also configured for nextcloud and a database.
-The ncbu container can be configured with the following definitions:
+However, this backup method is intended to be implemented with a docker-compose.yml file within which containers are also configured for nextcloud and a database.
+The ncbu container can be configured with the following parameters:
 * environment:
-	* NEXTCLOUD_EXEC_USER - The user ID with permission ot access data and run the occ command within the nextcloud container.
-By default this is "www-data".
+	* NEXTCLOUD_EXEC_USER - The user ID with permission to access data and run the occ command within the nextcloud container.
+By default this is *www-data*.
 	* NEXTCLOUD_CONTAINER - The name given to the nextcloud container.
 This is required.
 	* NEXTCLOUD_DATABASE_CONTAINER - The name given to the database container (such as mariadb or mysql).
 Can be ommitted - data will still be backed up.
 	* NEXTCLOUD_BACKUP_CRON - Cron-style config for setting when the backup script will be run.
 Defaults to midnight daily (0 0 * * *) if ommitted.
 * volumes:
 	* /var/run/docker.sock - Must be bound to the host's equivalent to enable inter-container interaction.
-	* /etc/localtime - Should be bound to the host's equivalent so that the cron job runs when expected.
+	* /etc/localtime - Should be bound to the host's equivalent so that the cron job runs when expected (syncs container date/time to host date/time).
 	* /mnt/nextcloud_app - Must be bound to the same volume as the nextcloud container's data.
 	* /mnt/nextcloud_db - Optional.
 To back up the database files, this must be bound to the same volume as the database container's data.
 	* /backup - Should be bound to a convenient user-accessible location.

 The following example docker-compose.yml file is configured so that the nextcloud and database (mariadb) containers use docker to manage their volumes.
-The ncbu container (nextcloud-bu) will therefore sync both of these volumes to ./nextcloud-bu/nextcloud_app and ./nextcloud-bu/nextcloud_db respectively.
+The ncbu container (nextcloud-bu) will therefore sync both of these volumes to `./nextcloud-bu/nextcloud_app` and `./nextcloud-bu/nextcloud_db` respectively.
 The backup in this example will occur every day at 0100hrs.

 Notes:
 * This example also uses [letsencrypt-nginx-proxy-companion][link_dockerhub_jrcs_letsencrypt] and [nginx-proxy][link_dockerhub_jwilder_nginx-proxy] containers for external https access.
 * The [nextcloud-cronjob][link_dockerhub_rcdailey_nextcloud-cronjob] container is used to periodically run nextcloud's cron.php script.
-* Sensitive details can be entered directly into the *.yml or (as per this example) reference an external .env file (e.g. the password for the nextcloud MariaDB database is defined in .env by a line: MARIADB_NEXTCLOUD_MYSQL_PASSWORD=secure_password )
+* Sensitive details can be entered directly into the `docker-compose.yml` file, or (as per this example) reference an external `.env` file (e.g. the password for the nextcloud MariaDB database is defined in `.env` by a line: `MARIADB_NEXTCLOUD_MYSQL_PASSWORD=secure_password`)
-* The backups are stored at "./nextcloud-bu/".
+* The backups are stored at `./nextcloud-bu/`.
 The intention is for this directory to be regularly synced off-site.
 * You may encounter difficulty syncing the database files should you use the official MariaDB docker image.
 Issues arise if the UID and GID of the user within the database container do not match a user on the host.
 To avoid this, I recommend using the [mariadb docker image][link_dockerhub_linuxserver_mariadb] created by [linuxserver.io][link_web_linuxserver] (as per example below) wherein you can specify the UID and GID.
 * Similarly to the note above, be sure to confirm read access to all the files created by an ncbu backup.
-If, for example, the backup is being synced off-site, the user duplicating the backup may not have access by default to read files owned by user www-data.
-In this example, adding the user to the www-data group may be sufficient to enable read access.
+If, for example, the backup is being synced off-site, the user duplicating the backup may not have access by default to read files owned by user *www-data*.
+In this example, adding the user to the *www-data* group may be sufficient to enable read access.

 ### docker-compose.yml
 ```yml